CiscoSE/cc-cisco-sample-code/README.md

 $ pip install cookiecutter
 ```

-If you need a bit more help than that, see the [Installation](https://cookiecutter.readthedocs.io/en/latest/installation.html) page of the Cookiecutter docs.
+If you need a bit more help than that, see [Installation](https://cookiecutter.readthedocs.io/en/latest/installation.html) in the Cookiecutter docs.

 ## Credits